fluentribbon/fluentribbon.github.io/index.md

 The quickest way to get started is down grab the latest package from [Nuget][nuget] and browse the [documentation][docs].
 If you're running into trouble checkout our [support](#support) section.

 ## Support<a name="support"></a>
-Basic support is provided on [gitter][gitter].
 If you find a bug, want to request a feature or submit a pull request then use the [issues list][issues].

 ## Who's Behind It
 The core contributors to {{ site.data.project.name }} are: